poseidon-framework/poseidon-framework.github.io/archive_submission_guide.md

 The procedure for the actual submission is then as follows (a shorter, slightly more hands-on tutorial is available [here](https://mpi-eva-archaeogenetics.github.io/comp_human_adna_book/poseidon.html#contributing-to-the-community-archive)):

-**1. Fork and and then clone the GitHub repository for the archive you want to modify.**
+**1. Fork and then clone the GitHub repository for the archive you want to modify.**

+You need to be logged into github with your user account.
+You can then navigate to our github repository: [https://github.com/poseidon-framework/community-archive(https://github.com/poseidon-framework/community-archive) and hit the "Fork" button near the top of the page.

+You will then have a copy of the entire repository under your own user name: `https://github.com/<yourGithubUserName>/community-archive`.

+For the following to work, you need to have setup your github account in a way that allows you to communicate with github via the command line.
+For this, you need to configure an SSH public-key, so github really knows it's you.
+Find out more about it here: [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 To safe our [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) bandwidth, **we would like to ask you to clone in a way that does not download the large data files from GitHub** (they should be downloaded from our webserver with [`trident fetch`](trident?id=fetch-command)).
 At the same time you need to be able to add new LFS files.
 A proper setup for this includes the following steps